No Drama (Becky G and Ozuna song)

 "No Drama" is a song by American singer Becky G and Puerto Rican singer Ozuna.
 It was released by Kemosabe Records, RCA Records and Sony Music Latin on October 29, 2020.

 Music video

 The music video was released alongside the song on October 29.
 The music video was directed by Mike Ho.
+It features the singers in a dark, natural setting.

 Remix

 On March 18, 2021, a cumbia version of the song without Ozuna was released.
+A new music video was filmed, but was only made available on the social media site Facebook.
+The song's audio was uploaded to Youtube.